sergio-fry/devup/README.md

 ### Disable **DevUp!**

 If you don't want devup to setup your dev services, you can disable it by using `DEVUP_ENABLED=false`.
-Just add it to .env.local file.
+Just add it to .env.test.local file.

 ### Override some service